9to5: 9to5 Documentary

 The active years of the 9to5 organization have come and gone.
 However, in 2021, a documentary was released that told the story of the women within the 9to5 movement, their struggles, how they gained support, and their tactics in victory.
 The women at the heart of the movement, like Karen Nussbaum and Ellen Cassedy, were interviewed and asked about how the 9to5 movement changed the outlook of their careers, and looked into what they're doing in life now.
 The documentary, directed by Julia Reichert and Steven Bognar, highlights the power of music in change, and includes Dolly Parton's "9 to 5" song, which is directly related to the movement itself.
 It tells the story of the 9to5 movement, and how the original idea of a feminist movement quickly became one of an independent labor union with goals to reach and bosses to dethrone.
 Including interviews of the many faces involved in the movement, the documentary is a visual representation of the many thoughts, voices, and hearts behind the labor movement.
 Since its premiere, the documentary has helped highlight the pain of being involved in a women's movement, but also the glory of it, and has won "Best Women's Film" at the Key West Film Festival.

 Feminism and Racial Barriers Within 9to5

-In the beginning, movement 9to5 were mostly a middle-class women, who were fighting more so for liberal rights than "feminist" rights.
-9to5 was also very skeptical of joining male-dominated labor unions because most of the labor unions' leadership were men, who did not see a value in what 9to5 wants to fight for.
+In the beginning, the 9to5 movement was composed primarily of middle-class women who were fighting more for liberal workplace rights than explicitly feminist rights.
+The group was also skeptical of joining male-dominated labor unions, as most union leadership positions were held by men who did not recognize the value of the issues 9to5 sought to address.